snototter/viren2d/docs/source/tutorial/conversion.rst

    For the conversion example above, note that the :class:`~viren2d.Painter` provides an option to access its internal memory - refer to the documentation of its :meth:`~viren2d.Painter.get_canvas`.
-   Thus, you can easily get a :class:`numpy.ndarray` which shares the memory with the painter's *canvas* (and you should be careful if you then either modify the array values or keep on drawing...)
+   Thus, you can easily get a :class:`numpy.ndarray` which *shares* the memory with the painter's *canvas* - and you should be careful if you then either modify the array values or keep on drawing...

-   **TL;DR:** You should know about scopes & garbage collection when using shared memory views, **and** it's always a good idea to read the docs of any API you're using.
+   **TL;DR:** You should be aware of variable scopes & garbage collection when using shared memory views, **and** it's always a good idea to read the docs of any API you're using.